-- Provost, 2016- - B.A., Pillsbury Baptist Bible College - M.Div., Central Baptist Theological Seminary - Ph.D., Central Baptist Theological Seminary for several institutions.
-He enjoys reading, watching football, backpacking, and most of all, spending time with his wife Naomi and their three children.
+- Provost/Executive Vice President, 2016- - B.A., Pillsbury Baptist Bible College - M.Div., Central Baptist Theological Seminary - Ph.D., Central Baptist Theological Seminary

-Brett was born and raised in Littleton, Colorado.
+Brett was born and brought up in Littleton,

+Colorado.
 He accepted Christ as a young man and decided to pursue theology and full-time ministry while in college.
-He has pastored in Austin, Minnesota, and taught as an adjunct
+He has pastored in Austin, Minnesota, and taught as an adjunct for several institutions.
+He enjoys reading, watching football, and backpacking.
+Brett and Naomi have three children.